No batteries, no problem. Solar-powered flashlights are here to save the day.

 Best overall pick under $20

-Otdair's solar flashlight deserves a spot in your emergency kit.
+Otdair's solar flashlight deserves a spot in your emergency kit, especially if you're into backpacking.
 The 500-lumen light has five different light modes and two methods of charging.
 You can charge the light through solar energy or choose to charge it with a USB charger.
 USB charging is a great idea while you're home with power.
-Otherwise, charging in direct sunlight will come in handy once you're out exploring.
+Otherwise, solar charging in direct sunlight will come in handy once you're out exploring.

-The emergency light even has a red/blue strobe light to get the attention from rescuers.
+The emergency light even has a red light and blue strobe light to get the attention of rescuers.

 Joel gave it five stars and wrote, "It is rechargeable via USB cord or solar.
 It can charge a cell phone or tablet.
 It has an alarm that can be easily activated with the press of a button.
 And, it has a metallic pointed tip to break windows and a seatbelt cutter.
 It is not cumbersome and easy to handle.
 The price is reasonable for this all-in-one device."